 Union types

-Discriminate union types (also called tagged unions or algebraic data types) are very helpful and are in my personal top 2 of must-have advanced features of any typed language, along with non-nullable types.
+Discriminate union types (also called tagged unions or algebraic data types) are one of my favorite features of any typed language.

 They can be used to cleanly model and describe state transitions in your business logic and your UI.
-They are worth knowing about because patterns emerging from these can also be used in dynamic languages without the need of type system.
+They are worth knowing about because patterns emerging from these can also be used in dynamic languages without the need for a type system.

 HTTP request example

-Let's take a simple example of making API HTTP request and displaying the response in the UI.
-Since the request takes some time to finish, or it can fail, we will also need to handle these cases.
+Let's take a simple example of making an HTTP request and displaying the response in the UI.
+With these async operations you also need to handle the loading and error case and display it to the user.

 // Initial state